Sport in Portugal: Martial arts

 In taekwondo, Rui Bragança and Júlio Ferreira won the gold medal at the 2016 European Taekwondo Championships in Switzerland on their categories and their both European champions.
 Bragança also won the gold medal at the 2015 European Games in Baku, Azerbaijan in the -58kg category.
 Later, Bragança went on the 2016 Summer Olympics placing ninth in the same category.

 Motor sports

-The Autódromo Fernanda Pires da Silva in the Estoril, near Lisbon, is the main Portuguese race track where many motorsport competitions are held, including the World Motorcycling Championship, A1 Grand Prix and formerly F1.